 I wasn’t sick.
 I just wasn’t thrilled about mounting my bike.
-I also wasn’t interested in horseback riding, frolicking on the beach in my bathing suit or doing gymnastics, if you catch my drift.
+I also wasn’t interested in horseback riding, frolicking on the beach in my bathing suit, or doing gymnastics.

 I was a crampy, bloated nightmare.
 The only thing I was interested in was a heating pad and to be left alone.
 However, I felt I owed my son an explanation.

 He knows all about the birds and the bees.
 We had that talk ages ago.
 And though we discussed the whole “menses” topic and gave him a book to read, (It’s So amazing!: A Book about Eggs, Sperm, Birth, Babies, and Families) I suspected that my boy needed a little refresher.